tobirix/tobirix/README.md

 --->

 - 👋 Hi, I’m @tobirix
-- 👀 I’m interested in web and desktop programming
+- 👀 I’m interested in web and desktop App programming
 - 🌱 I’m currently learning big data analysis with python
-- 💞️ I’m looking to collaborate on 🤔
+- 💞️ I’m looking to collaborate on any JS or Java Open-Source Project
 - 📫 Reach me via mail on: info@tobias-rix.de